nus-cs2103-AY2021S2/ip/docs/README.md

 Not stonks!
 This task has been marked as undone:
 Do CS2103T lecture quiz
 ```
+Outcome if you do not put a number in the number field:

+`Did you forget to put a number for the command you just typed in?
+Not stonks!`

 Outcome if task number is invalid:

 `Invalid task number.
 Not stonks!`

+Outcome if task was not done in the first place:

+`This task is already not done.
+Not stonks anyway!`

 ### `orang` - Easter egg command
 The orang here refers to the Surreal Memes orange (spelled "Orang"), not Orang Utan orang.